Vinnie Hacker

-Vinnie Hacker (born July 14, 2002) is an American influencer, model, gamer and voice actor.
-He became an Influencer on TikTok in 2020, largely for posting beauty-style content videos, his platform surpassed more than 15 million followers by 2023.
-Hacker joined a TikTok content house, the Hype House in 2021, later becoming a Netflix reality television series starring members of the Hype House (2022), including Hacker.
-Vinnie Hacker is known voice actor behind, Kei “Slur” Uzuki, an antagonist character who follows Netflix’s English adaptation of Japanese manga series; Sakamoto Day (2025).
-In 2021, Hacker participated in exhibition boxing event, Battle of the Platforms, where he defeated YouTuber, Deji.
-Hacker began modeling at the age of 15 and signed with agency, IMG Models in 2023.
-In 2025, Vinnie Hacker livestreams weekly on Twitch, he has more than 1 million followers on the platform.
+Vinnie Hacker (born July 14, 2002) is an American influencer and model.
+He became popular on TikTok starting in 2020, largely for posting thirst trap–style videos, and amassed more than 15 million followers by 2023.
+He joined the TikTok content house the Hype House in 2021, also starring in a Netflix reality television series of the same name (2022) about the house.
+Hacker participated in the 2021 exhibition boxing event Battle of the Platforms, where he defeated YouTuber Deji.
+He began modeling at age 15 and signed with IMG Models in 2023.
+He live streams on Twitch, where, as of 2025, he has more than one million followers.

-He is Co-Founder of HackerAshfordGarage.

 Early life

 Hacker was born on July 14, 2002 in Seattle and raised in a Catholic household; he attended O'Dea High School, an all-boys private school, where he played baseball.
 His father works as an electrician while his mother, Maria, works as an emergency dispatcher.
 He also has a younger brother, Reggie.
 He began video game livestreaming at age 13 and was first scouted to work as a model at age 15.
 Prior to becoming an influencer, he planned on attending community college for fire science and becoming a firefighter.